GoogleChrome/chrome-app-codelab/lab7_useridentification/README.md

     <button id="signing">Sign-in</button>

 Now we need to make this button do something.
-Luckily Angular lets us do some cool stuff here.
+Luckily Angular lets us do some cool stuff here, all we need to do is add items to the model that contains todos.

     var onSuccess = function(data) { };